Site Name: UK - Hertfordshire - Stevenage, USA - Pennsylvania - Upper Providence, USA - Massachusetts - Waltham

 - Integrate data from internal, and external academic, conference and competitor sources

-- Appropriately interact with Key External Experts (KEEs), Key Opinion Leaders (KOLs), collaborators, advisory boards, etc.
+- Interact with Key External Experts (KEEs), Key Opinion Leaders (KOLs), collaborators, advisory boards, etc.

 - Implement new business processes and strategies and may also proactively identify issues and propose strategies to manage implications and risks on clinical study/Clinical Development plan (CDP)